-Similarly, many of them are ‘free from’ everything, which compromises the texture and taste.
-Of course, some of us do need to avoid also other foods such as dairy, which is commonly linked to Coeliac Disease.
-Note that the below options concentrate purely on avoiding gluten even that many also work for those avoiding, for example, eggs and dairy.
+Similarly, many of them are ‘free from’ everything, which may compromise the texture and taste.
+Of course, some of us do need to avoid also other foods such as dairy, which is commonly linked to Coeliac Disease, or eggs.
+Note that the below options concentrate purely on avoiding gluten even though many also work for those avoiding, for example, eggs and dairy.

 Deliciously Ella’s Original Granola

 This is my go-to quick breakfast with three spoonfuls of natural Greek yogurt, little granola, and some fresh berries or defrosted frozen berries.
 This Original Granola option has no raisins, good fiber content, and a hint of cinnamon, and it has a very nice crunchy texture.
 This one and some of the other Deliciously Ella options are widely available in supermarkets.

 To me, this bread tastes the most like ‘real bread’, it has good fiber content and no added nasties.
 I slice the loaf and freeze it, and enjoy a slice or two toasted for my weekend brunch with avocado and a poached egg, rocket, cherry tomatoes, and some home-cooked ham if I happen to have any.
 This and other Genius and Schar options are widely available in supermarkets, along with many other options.